maxkonrad/intro-to-c/README.md

 # iyte-ee103
-C (programming language) programmes I wrote when I was learning C Programming Language.
+C (programming language) programmes I wrote when I was learning C Programming Language for the course EE103.

 EE103, IZTECH ELECTRONICS AND COMMUNICATION ENGINEERING/Introduction to Programming Course